Skip to main content

 • reinsurance and retrocession business of the above;

-A: Lloyd’s syndicates may participate Lloyd’s China platform by establishing an Underwriting Division equipped with local underwriters.
+A: Lloyd’s syndicates may participate in the Lloyd’s China platform by establishing an Underwriting Division equipped with local underwriters.
 Participation is achieved by means of annual reinsurance/retrocession agreements between Lloyd’s China and each participating syndicate, ceding the entire book of risks underwritten by the corresponding Underwriting Division at Lloyd’s China.
+In addition, syndicates may participate in the Lloyd’s China platform as followers only without local underwriter under the Lead-Follow Subscription Model.

 A: Direct business cannot be written on a cross-border basis in China.
 Syndicates wishing to write direct business of risks located in China must be approved by Lloyd’s to participate on the LICCL platform, with the following exceptions: